OutSystems/docs-support/src/community/training/download-my-certificate.md

 <div class="info" markdown="1">

-Your certificate might not be available immediately after you get your exam results.
-Allow for some time for your certificate to be processed.
-You'll receive an email once your certification is available for download.
+Your certificate may not be accessible immediately following the release of your exam results.
+Please allow some time for processing.
+You will receive an email notification once your certification is ready for download.

 </div>